 WHICH IS BEST?

-When insulating an attic space, many homeowners ask us “which is better, blown in or batt insulation”.
+When insulating an attic space, homeowners often ask us “which is better, blown-in or batt insulation?”.
 The answer is – it depends.
-We use both blown in and batt insulation, depending on the situation at hand.
+We use both blown-in and batt insulation, depending on the situation at hand.

 If you are upgrading your attic space, we blow in insulation on top of your batt to achieve desired insulation values.